semrush/intergalactic/website/docs/components/accordion/accordion.md

 ### Accordion on mobile devices

-If the accordion is used on a mobile device, then when scrolling the page it is recommended to fix the title of the open tab in the viewport upper part.
+If the accordion is used on a mobile device, then when scrolling the page we recommended you to fix the title of the opened tab in the user's viewport upper part.

 ### Accordion labels

 Keep your accordion labels short and clear.
-As a rule, choose nouns that reflect the backbone of the collapsed content tab.
+As a rule, choose nouns that capture the essence of the collapsed content tab.

 ### Accordion advantages

-Mostly, they relate to the long pages loaded with content.
+Mostly, the advantages of the accordion relate to long pages that are loaded with content.

 - Hiding data in the accordion helps reduce the scroll area.
-This is very practical for mobile devices.
+This is very useful for mobile devices.
 - The accordion tabs makes a mini-structure of a page.
 Content becomes easier to navigate, and it is easier for users to build a mental model of the information available on the page.
 - Hiding additional information makes the page look less intimidatingly loaded.
-- Accordions can be a great alternative to links as they don't break the mental model in users' heads the way the links do.
+- Accordions can be a great alternative to links as they don't break the mental model the way the links do.

 @page accordion-a11y
 @page accordion-api